 Many things stress out a tortoise, including:

-- Other pets, such dogs getting into the enclosure
+- Other pets, such as dogs entering the enclosure.

-- Improper setup (too small an enclosure, not enough enrichment, nowhere to dig)
+- Improper setup (too small an enclosure, insufficient enrichment, nowhere to dig).

 Illnesses will sap a tortoise’s energy, making it feel lethargic and removing its appetite.
 Sickness in tortoises regularly goes undetected as the symptoms can be difficult to notice early on.